Adrian Vermeule: Career

 On July 24, 2020, Vermeule was appointed to the Administrative Conference of the United States.

 Legal and political philosophy

 Integralism and support for Catholic world government

 A convert to Catholicism, Vermeule has become an advocate of integralism, a form of modern legal and political thought originating in historically Catholic-dominant societies and opposed to the Founding Fathers' ideal of division between church and state.
-Integralism in practice gives rise to state order (identifiable as theocratic) in which a religiously-conceived "Highest Good" has precedence over individual autonomy, the value prioritized by American democracy.
-Rather than electoral politics, the path to confessional political order in integralist theory is “strategic ralliement,” or transformation within institutions and bureaucracies, that lays the groundwork for a realized integralist regime to succeed a liberal democratic order it assumes to be dying.
+Integralism in practice gives rise to state order (identifiable as theocratic) in which the Common Good has precedence over individual autonomy, the value prioritized by American democracy.
+Rather than electoral politics, the path to confessional political order in integralist theory is "strategic ralliement", or transformation within institutions and bureaucracies, that lays the groundwork for a realized integralist regime to succeed a liberal democratic order it assumes to be dying.
 The new state would "exercise coercion over baptized citizens in a manner different from non-baptized citizens".